-6.3.3.
-Areas of improvement identified are:

-- The continued implementation of the new environmental health and licensing information management system to improve reporting, data accuracy and online services for customers. - Updating the Standard Operating Procedures now the service structure has been confirmed, this work will begin in 2023/24. - Continually review processes to ensure they are the most efficient possible - Movement to a digital inspection system, the app linked to the environmental health and licensing information management system is currently under development so it is likely in 2023/24 there will be opportunities to test this
+- 6.3.1.
+The areas of improvement that have been identified are: - The continued implementation of the new environmental health and licensing information management system to improve reporting, data accuracy and online services for customers. - Continuing to update Standard Operating Procedures - Movement to a digital inspection system, the app linked to the environmental health and licensing information management system continues to be under development and when possible will be trialled to seek further efficiencies.